Pages

 He spoke so fast that customers couldn't understand him.
 And he was deaf in one ear, so when customers asked him to repeat what he'd just said, he'd scowl, cock his head, and shoot back, "What?"

-Mr. Marcus may have sold a shirt or two that morning, but not nearly enough to prove that he knew more than we did about selling stuff.
+Mr. M. may have sold a shirt or two that morning, but not nearly enough to prove that he knew more than we did about selling stuff.
 He left quietly and quickly at lunchtime, and when we'd realized he'd gone, we staffers felt like running out into the mall to invite our scared customers back into the store so they could now shop in comfort!

 Don't Worry, Be Happy

 By the time corporate realized the tide in office apparel had turned, and that business-casual was here to stay, it was too late for Jas.
 K. Wilson.
-Our once-mighty NorthPark store had died an ignominious death in yet another shell of a space.
+Our once-mighty Northpark store had died an ignominious death in yet another shell of a space.
 Our new mall in Arlington had pretty much decimated customer traffic at Six Flags Mall, and several of our sister stores in the area were closing because of demographic shifts, as affluent customers continued to move further out into newer suburbs.

 In the end, I wound up being the store manager at Six Flags the day it officially shut forever, which was indeed a somber event.
 What few staffers remained filed out of the back door, I followed behind them, and gave the keys to the representative of the liquidation firm handling the closing.
 The liquidators would return later and finish removing whatever hadn't already been sold off.